 Compositions, sound design and musical score are able to convey the inner world of its lead characters, lending the movie a rare psychological depth.
 Naoko Yamada is able to capture the heightened emotions of the story without losing sight of its central theme.

 Koe no Katachi, at its core, is about the value of communication in building human connections through its different forms – speech, body language, and empathy.
-The movie pushes you to listen and pay attention to details while its characters learn to do it along the way.
+The movie pushes you to listen and pay attention to details through framing, sound design, and storytelling, while its characters learn to do it along the way.
 In one scene Shouya says Shoko’s name for the first time and realizes his misguided quest for self-redemption.

 The voice acting here is good and while I have not heard the English dubbed version, foreign language films are better seen as intended.
 The movie also makes an effort in giving a realistic portrayal of a deaf girl including Shoko’s odd voice, which is fitting considering she has never heard it, much less what a normal voice should sound like.